realm/realm-dart-samples/kilochat/README.md

 If you choose to use the pre-configured backend, then be aware that it is shared with the entire world, and there is no ongoing moderation.
 Please behave and follow our [code of conduct](https://www.mongodb.com/community-code-of-conduct) or we will have to disable it.

-You will be able to sign-up and login with an email address of yours, and if you device supports it, a biometric passkeys.
+You will be able to sign-up and login with any email address of yours, and if you device supports it, a biometric passkey.
 Otherwise a magic-link will be sent to your address.
 No password is necessary.

 We hope, that once you have played with it for a while, that you will be tempted to learn how it was build.
 The rest of this lengthy README will try to explain just that.